Eknathreddy09/partnerdemo-custom/workshop/content/exercises/07-TMC-API.md

-In this section, lets explore few rest API's. you can find complete list of API's ref in
+In this section, lets explore few rest API's. you can find complete list of API's ref in:

 ```dashboard:open-url
 https://developer.vmware.com/apis/897/tanzu-mission-control